iobroker-community-adapters/ioBroker.openknx/README.md

    ETS4 Format is not supported, it does not contain DPT information.
 2. upload your ETS Export XML in the adapter via the GA XML-Import dialog
 3. Import will immediatelly start after file selection and give a status report after completion.
-   After the successful import a message shows how much objects where recognized.
+   After the successful import a message shows how much objects have been recognized.
    An error dialog will shop problems during import and gives hints how to clean up the ets database.
    Additional information could be found in the log.
+   Data will be stored and the adapter is reset.

 Hint on ETS configuration:
 If you have different DPT Subtypes for the GA and in the communication objets that use this GA, then the ETS seems to use the DPT Type with the lowest number.